ysugimoto/pubsubhubbub-client/README.md

 ## Thanks

 This library inspired from https://github.com/joshfraser/pubsubhubbub-php.
-That is wonderfule, but don't support composer.
-So that, we create this library thanks.
+That is wonderful, but it don't support composer.
+So that, we create this library.